Skip to main content

 Document forwardingStandardMay be slow or unreliable

-Compliance with §366.4YesYes if BOC-91 is current; varies otherwise
+Compliance with §366.4YesYes if FMCSA process-agent registration is current; varies otherwise

 When paid flat-fee is the right call

 For any carrier that wants a clean §366.4 designation with no recurring fees and no bundled-product upsells, paid flat-fee is the right call.
-The $50-$75 one-time fee buys real physical-agent coverage in all 51 designations under a provider with documented Form BOC-91 standing.
+The $75 one-time fee at FastBOC3 buys real physical-agent coverage in all 51 designations under a provider with documented FMCSA process-agent registration standing.
 The carrier files once and the designation stays current until something it depends on changes (legal name, MC number, or carrier reorganization).

 Flat-fee is also the cheapest model over time.
 A 5-year operating window costs $75 total under the flat-fee model, vs $195-$495 under annual subscription, vs whatever ATA dues run for a member who joined just for the BOC-3 perk.
 The math favors flat-fee in every scenario where the carrier intends to operate for more than 18-24 months.